obakengmanana/laravel-full-test/README.md

 We expect this test to take less than 4 hours, and expect well documented code to be provided for us to evaluate.

-## Submission

-Submission of this code test can be done by providing an Archive with your code emailed to [fj@bravedigital.com](mailto:fj@bravedigital.com) or using a service like Google Drive or [WeTransfer](https://wetransfer.com/) to send the archive.